-- Students will only use computers with permission and must abide by the school's Acceptable Use Policy (AUP). - Students will not share logins, usernames, or passwords with anyone.
+- Students will only use computers with permission and must abide by the school's Acceptable Use Policy (AUP). - Students will not use RCSA computers to access images of weapons, inappropriate content, or non-educational materials. - Students will not share logins, usernames, or passwords with anyone.
 Students are responsible for any activity that occurs under their account.
 Students have no expectation of privacy while utilizing the RCSA network, computers, or any device that is attached to it.

 Students must log in with their own username and password and will not re-name themselves when using zoom or any other online platform.